Multi-dimensional chaos I: Classical and quantum mechanics: Quantum scattering amplitude of the pinball system

-To summarize, the purpose of this section has been to search for qualitative measures or identifications of two-dimensional chaotic behavior.
+Our purpose in this section has been to search for qualitative measures or identifications of two-dimensional chaotic behavior.
 The patterns associated with the symmetric setups admit certain symmetries discussed above and contain certain symmetric regions like hexagons and rhombi.
-Probably these structures are not signs of chaos.
-They appear also in the case of the two disks, which at least classically is known to be integrable.
-The symmetric setups do not admit an $S$-matrix that can be associated with any $\beta$ ensemble as was shown in section \ref{tsmotp}.
-For the asymmetric cases the patterns are naturally less symmetric.
+These structures are likely not signs of chaos.
+They appear also in the case of the two disks, which is known to be integrable.

+It does not seem possible from simple visual comparison to distinguish between the cross-sections associated with chaotic systems, and those of integrable ones.
+To do that we will need to develop quantitative tools, which will be the focus of the following sections.

-Although we will not discuss any generalization to pinball systems with more than three disks, we would like to mention that they are integrable both classically and quantum mechanically and they display chaotic behaviors in the same observables as we have considered for the two- and three-disk systems.
+Finally, we note that, although we will not discuss any generalization to pinball systems with more than three disks, they are solvable both classically and quantum mechanically and display chaotic behaviors in the same observables as we have considered for three-disk system.
+The code associated with this paper \cite{stringchaosgithub:2510} can be also used to solve generic $n$-disk systems.